 The Responding Party and Reporting Party, or witness(es) have the right during a hearing or the investigation to not respond to questioning during the process.
 The investigator will draft a summary based on the information available.

 Right to an Advisor

 Both the Responding Party and Reporting Party have the right to an advisor to be with them during the investigation process and/or hearing.
 The advisor can be someone of the student’s choosing and affiliated with the institution, and is usually a faculty, staff or student.
 Non-FLCC affiliated advisors may be allowed at the sole discretion of the conduct officer.
 The role of the advisor is to be supportive and give consultation to the student.
 The advisor may not speak during the hearing.
 Only in Sexual Misconduct cases may an advisor be an attorney.

 Right to Appeal

-All students found responsible and sanctioned to more than a warning are eligible to appeal the decision.
+All students found responsible and sanctioned to more than a warning are eligible to at least one level of appeal for the decision.

 Right to Extension

 All students have the right to extension and deadlines for grievances and appeals when just cause has been determined and is warranted by the Director of Community Standards & Counseling, Associate Vice President of Student Affairs, Provost, Vice President of Academic & Student Affairs, Civil Rights Compliance Officer and/or President of the College.

 Finger Lakes Community College does not discriminate against any employee, applicant for employment, student or applicant for admission based on an individual’s race, color, national origin, religion, creed, age, disability, sex, gender identification, gender expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, veteran status, domestic violence victim status, criminal conviction or any other category protected by law.
 The College adheres to all federal and state civil rights laws prohibiting discrimination in public institutions of higher education.